Dynegy, Move Your Ash!

 In 2011, Dynegy Midwest Generation closed its power plant on the Middle Fork of the Vermilion River, in east-central Illinois.
 Dynegy plans to close its three pits built in the floodplain of the Middle Fork, which contain 3.3 million cubic yards of toxic coal ash.
 The Middle Fork is Illinois' only National Scenic River.

-Coal ash is what’s left over after coal is burned.
-It contains some of the world’s deadliest toxic metals, such as arsenic, lead, mercury, cadmium, chromium and selenium.
-These and other chemicals found in coal ash can cause birth defects, cancer, and brain damage in humans, and can harm and kill wildlife, especially fish.
+Coal ash, the waste left over after coal is burned, contains some of the world’s deadliest toxic metals, such as arsenic, lead, mercury, cadmium, chromium and selenium.
+These can cause birth defects, cancer, and brain damage in humans and can kill wildlife.

 It's Happened Before ...

 In 2008 a massive coal ash spill in Kingston, TN sent 5.5 million cubic yards of toxic coal ash into the Clinch and Emory Rivers.
-So far, the cost of clean-up is $1.2 billion and mounting.
+Over $1.2 billion dollars has been spent cleaning up the waste.
 Then, in 2014, a Duke Energy plant in NC sent 46,000 cubic yards of toxic coal ash into the Dan River, extending 70 miles downstream.
-The bill for cleanup is now over $50 million, and growing.
-The amount of coal ash from Duke Energy’s spill is comparable to 1% of the volume of coal ash stored on the Dynegy site.
+The bill for cleanup is now over $50 million, but total damage is estimated to be over $300 million.
+The amount of coal ash from Duke Energy’s spill is comparable to 1% of the volume of coal ash stored on Dynegy's site.

-Ask Governor Rauner and IEPA Director Messina to require Vistra to move its toxic waste far from the Middle Fork.
+Use the form below to write Governor Pritzker and IEPA Director Kim today.
+Urge them to require Dynegy to move its toxic waste away from the Middle Fork.
 That’s the only solution that will, in perpetuity, protect the river from ongoing pollution and communities from a catastrophic coal ash spill.